unstoppabledomains/dev-docs/developer-toolkit/direct-blockchain-calls/resolve-eth-smart-contracts.md

 ---
-title: Resolve Using Ethereum Smart Contracts
+title: Resolve Using Ethereum Smart Contracts | UD Developer Portal
 description: This page explains the process for resolving domain records by making calls to Ethereum smart contracts using Ethereum JSON RPC.
 ---